Intro to Forms in ODK¶

 Forms are made of fields of different types which can each collect or display one piece of information.
 Visible fields generally represent questions and are displayed differently based on their type.

 Questions can be grouped together including on one screen.
 They can also be repeated.
-Form logic, datasets, hidden fields, and external apps make it possible to create easy-to-use, but powerful forms that represent complex processes.
+Form logic, datasets, hidden fields, and external apps make it possible to create easy-to-use, but powerful forms that represent complex data collector workflows.

 Excel-based form creation¶